apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 # 3. Clone and setup project
 git clone https://github.com/apache/incubator-hugegraph-ai.git
 cd incubator-hugegraph-ai/hugegraph-llm

+# Configure environment (see config.md for detailed options), .env will auto create if not exists

 # 4. Install dependencies and activate environment
 # NOTE: If download is slow, uncomment mirror lines in ../pyproject.toml or use: uv config --global index.url https://pypi.tuna.tsinghua.edu.cn/simple